alphagov/government-service-design-manual/service-manual/the-team/working-with-specialists.md

 ##Working together
-Suppliers and permanent staff should create an environment where difficult questions can be asked and all ideas are listened to.
-All should work to do the right thing for the user, not just what they have been asked to do.
+Suppliers and permanent staff should sit together, work together and work through problems together.
+The team should create an environment where difficult questions can be asked and all ideas are listened to.
+All team members should work to do the right thing for the user, not just what they have been asked to do.

+Both suppliers and permanent staff should suggest ideas and work together to identify further skills gaps and solutions to create a better product.

+The individual's or company's intention should always be to disengage from the department, leaving the team to function on its own.

 ##Knowledge transfer